domc13/Restaurant-Menu-API/README.md

 ## Installation

-1. Fork and clone the repository to your local machine
+1. Clone the repository to your local machine
 2. Install dependencies with `npm install`
 3. Run `node server.js` to spin up the server

 <br>